qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 # Requirements

-For all positions, I am looking for self-motivated applicants with strong drive for excellence in HCI.
+For all positions, I am looking for self-motivated applicants with strong drive for excellence.
 Some combinations of the following traits are desired:
 <ul>
   <li>Strong technical skills, including but not limited to Unity C#, XR Prototyping, Motion Capture, Computer Vision, Machine Learning, Arduino, and Digital Fabrication</li>
   <li>Basic understanding of the current research/industry landscape of HCI/XR</li>